jon-jacky/Piety/doc/structure.md

 same name and same API (but different internals) stored in different directories: for example, *select/eventloop.py* and *twisted/eventloop.py*.
-The chosen module can be included by adding its directory to the $PYTHONPATH and excluding the other.
+The chosen module can be included by adding its directory to the *$PYTHONPATH* and excluding the other.
 To help with this, there are commands in the *bin* directory.

 In the following discussion, *use* or *depend on* means *import*.
 The design attempts to avoid unnecessary dependencies among modules.

 - Modules that depend on particular platforms (host operating systems) or configurations (devices) are separated out in directories with specific names that indicate the dependence, for example *unix* or *select* or *vt_terminal*.
-Functionally-equivalent
-  modules within these directories provide the same API.
+Functionally-equivalent modules within these directories provide the same API.
 In particular, these modules have the same generic names: *terminal*, *eventloop*, *keyboard*, *display*.
-  The functions (etc.) within these modules also have the same generic names:
-  *run*, *self_insert_char*, *kill_line* etc.  The bodies of those functions can contain platform- and device-specific code.
+The functions (etc.) within these modules also have the same generic names: *run*, *self_insert_char*, *kill_line* etc.  The bodies of those functions can contain platform- and device-specific code.
 Modules that use (import) any of these are not platform- or device-dependent because they import modules and call functions by their generic names.
-The chosen versions are selected by placing their directories on the $PYTHONPATH.
+The chosen versions are selected by placing their directories on the *$PYTHONPATH*.

 - Modules that are not platform- or device-dependent are written in *pure Python*: They do not use C extensions, or modules that